-Of particular interest are compression ratio bins at the low end of the spectrum, as these are our throughput bottlenecks.
-In Figure 4(b), 25.3% of ZIP blocks, 22.8% of BZIP2 blocks, and 23.7% of Block C4 blocks have compression ratio less than 10.
-Therefore, in the low end of the compression spectrum, Block C4 and BZIP2 have about the same compression efficiency, and both have better efficiency than ZIP.
-In addition, even though the reported minimum compression ratio in Table II for Block C4 and BZIP2 are 4.4 and 3.1 respectively, the CDF curve clearly shows that very few blocks have compression ratios less than 5.
-In fact, for this poly layer, only 7 of the 116,328 blocks have compression ratio's less than 5 for Block C4 and BZIP2.
-These 7 blocks are clustered in 2 separate regions, and within a region no two blocks are adjacent to each other.
-The total size for these 7 blocks compressed by Block C4 is 9.1 Mb.
-Therefore, if we have enough memory buffer to simply store all 7 compressed blocks then we can effectively use 5 as the minimum compression ratio for Poly.
-On the other hand, $2.8\% \approx 1800$ of ZIP blocks have compression ratio less than 5.
-Since there are more variations, the system has to work harder to absorb them.
+Of particular interest are compression ratio bins at the low end of the spectrum, because these are our throughput bottlenecks.
+In Fig. 4(b), 25.3% of ZIP blocks, 22.8% of BZIP2 blocks, and 23.7% of Block C4 blocks have a compression ratio of <10.
+Therefore, in the low end of the compression spectrum, Block C4 and BZIP2 have about the same compression efficiency and both have better efficiency than ZIP.
+In addition, even though the reported minimum compression ratio in Table 2 for Block C4 and BZIP2 are 4.4 and 3.1, respectively, the CDF curve clearly shows that very few blocks have compression ratios of <5.
+In fact, for this Poly layer, only seven of the 116,328 blocks have compression ratio's of <5 for Block C4 and BZIP2.
+These seven blocks are clustered in two separate regions, and within a region, no two blocks are adjacent to each other.
+The total size for these seven blocks compressed by Block C4 is 9.1 Mb.
+Therefore, if we have enough memory buffer to simply store all seven compressed blocks, then we can effectively use five as the minimum compression ratio for Poly.
+On the other hand, $2.8\% \approx 1800$ of ZIP blocks have compression ratio of <5.
+Because there are more variations, the system has to work harder to absorb them.

-An alternative to absorbing the variation is to re-examine the compression algorithm to look for ways to compress these difficult blocks more efficiently.
-Figures 5 and 6 are samples of such hard to compress blocks for Poly and Metal1 layout.
-The key observation to make is that these blocks are dense in polygon count, and yet are not regular repeated structures, although some repetition does exist.
-Metal1 is more dense and less repetitive, and therefore has significantly lower compression
+An alternative to absorbing the variation is to reexamine the compression algorithm to look for ways to compress these difficult blocks more efficiently.
+Figures 5 and 6 are samples of such hard-to-compress blocks for Poly and Metall layout.
+The key observation to make is that these blocks are dense in polygon count and yet are not regularly repeated structures, although some repetition does exist.
+Metall is more dense and less repetitive and therefore has significantly lower compression ratio than Poly.
+Increasing the buffer size of Block C4 from 1.7 to 656 kB does improve the compression efficiency, but not by a commensurate amount.
+For the Poly block in Fig. 5, the Block C4 compression ratio improves from 4.4 to 5.1, and for the Metal1 block in Fig. 6, the Block C4 compression ratio improves from 1.7 to 1.9.